canonical/hardware-api/client/README.md

 dpkg-buildpackage -S #-k=<key-to-sign> if you have more than one GPG key for the specified DEBEMAIL
 ```

-You can also `lintian --pedantic` to staticly check the files under
+You can also `lintian --pedantic` to statically check the files under
 the `debian/` dir.

 ### Testing the package build